miniflux/website/content/docs/rules.md

 - Each rule must be on a separate line.
 - Duplicate rules are allowed.
 For example, having multiple `EntryTitle` rules is possible.
-- The provided RegEx should use the [RE2 syntax](https://golang.org/s/re2syntax).
+- The provided regex should use the [RE2 syntax](https://golang.org/s/re2syntax).
 - The order of the rules matters as the processor stops on the first match for both Block and Keep rules.

 Rule Format: